35 Global Plastic Pollution Statistics

 The global average plastic recycling rate is just 18%.

 34. Only 8.7% of all plastic waste was recycled in 2018 in the US.
 One cause of this could be that many recycling programs won’t accept every type of plastic.
-It is thought that plastic bottles are the most regularly recycled.
+People often assume that recycling facilities process plastic bottles more frequently than any other type of packaging.

-35. A report published in 2020 predicted that if no action is taken, plastic pollution could grow to 29 million metric tons per year.
-However, with increased recycled plastic production and waste collection systems, scientists canreduce that figure by 80%.
+35. A report published in 2020 predicted that plastic pollution could grow to 29 million metric tons per year if we take no action.
+However, with increased recycled plastic production and waste collection systems, scientists can reduce that figure by 80%.